nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 Lizard-Tile-Dashboard Configuration and Parramatta-Configuration
 ================================================================

+For properties and configuration that are only used in the Parramatta Dashboard, see `Parramatta Dashboard Technical Documentation <https://github.com/nens/parramatta-dashboard/blob/master/clientConfiguration/clientConfiguration.rst>`_.
+Properties that are discussed here and can be used only in the Lizard Tile Dashboards have '(Lizard Tile Dashboard)' after the property name.

 .. contents:: Table of Contents
    :local:

-(Parramatta Dashboard) and (Tile Dashboards) can be removed from the headers when the Parramatta part is split and set into the Parramatta dashboard repository.

 In this folder, some examples are shown for the client configuration in the admin.
 The jsons in this folder contain the code per example mentioned below.